MarcusKLY/ENGG1340-Group-Project/README.md

 ### Data Structures For Storing Game Status

-- Inside `PlayerInfo`, player-specific information will be stored, including:
+- In `PlayerInfo`, player-specific information will be stored, including:
   - `user_name`, in the form of a string
   - `difficulty`, in the form of a string
-  - `hp`(Health Point), in form of integer
+  - `hp`(Health Point), in the form of an integer
   - `buff`, in the form of an integer
-  - `items`, in the form of string vector
+  - `items`, in the form of a string vector
   - `checkpoint`, in the form of a string

  - In `ColorOption`, a wide variety of combinations of word colors and fonts are stored.

-- In each battle, int is used to store player and enemy hp, and an array of int is used to store the remaining numbers of rounds of special effects players have.
+- In each battle, `int` is used to store player and enemy hp, and an array of `int` is used to store the remaining numbers of rounds of special effects players have.

 ### Dynamic Memory Management

-- In each battle, a dynamic int array with varying sizes is used to store the ID of the items the player have within each round.
+- In each battle, a dynamic `int` array with varying sizes is used to store the ID of the items the player have within each round.
 - vectors (dynamic arrays) are used to store sequences of elements.
 - Examples: `vector<string> answerlist` & `vector<string> attempts`.

 ### File Input/Output

 - Game data, like checkpoint completion, are stored in `saves.sav` for multiple players to save and load game saves.
 Those files could also be deleted from the game menu.
-- For the Password checkpoint, a wide variety of possible passwords are stored in `answer.txt`, and an extensive list of valid English words is stored in `dictionary.txt`.
+- For the Password checkpoint, a list of wide variety of possible passwords `answer.txt` and an extensive list of valid English words `dictionary.txt` are made.
 They are loaded when a password is randomly chosen and when each player input goes through a validity check.
 The program reads from files using `ifstream`.

 ### Program Codes in Multiple Files

 - Functions are stored in multiple separate files.
 Examples include:
   - `PlayerInfo` and `ColorOption` structs,  will be declared and defined in their own header and source files, which could be used in all other source files.
-  - Functions for different output styles, animations, colors and fonts, etc. are included in `output_style.h` and `word_style.h` and could be used repeatedly and globally, without copying the same blocks of code every time to establish a specific format.
+  - Functions for different output styles, animations, colors and fonts, etc. are included in `output_style.h` and `word_style.h` and could be used repeatedly and globally so that we don't need to copy the same blocks of code every time to establish a specific format.
   - From the main game, player could call the function `call_new_battle` in `battle.h` to start a new battle.

 ### In-code Documentation

-- Extensive comments are provided to clearly explain what each section does
+- Extensive comments were provided to clearly explain what each section does
 - Example: `// function to generate a random password (randomly choose one from answer.txt)`

 ### Formatting

-- The code is organized into functions to make it readable and modular.
+- The entire program was organized into functions to make it readable and modular.
 - For our naming style, function and variable names are made self-explanatory and in a consistent style.

 ## Installation & Run